Academic Policies and Procedures

 Additionally, it is the responsibility of the student to re-take any excluded courses that are necessary for graduation.

 A student may use the Academic Forgiveness Policy only once and this designation will be noted on the academic transcript.
-Those who qualify to apply for academic forgiveness under this policy may submit a petition directly to the Dean of Academic Services.
+Those who qualify to apply for academic forgiveness under this policy may submit a petition directly to the Dean of Academic Administration.

 Students enrolled for at least 12 credits who achieve a grade average of 3.5 or higher in any semester are included on the Dean’s List.
 Part-time students are considered for the Dean’s List in the semester their class status changes (freshman to sophomore, etc.).
 The registrar’s office will compile the Dean’s List for students enrolled in the School for Professional Studies Program at the end of each fall and spring semester.
 The cumulative G.P.A. based on the five (5) sessions that can occur during these semesters will be used to determine eligibility for the Dean’s List.
 Current policies regarding Dean’s List as stated in the Walsh University Catalog will be used to determine eligibility.